ivanzz1001/records/_posts/linuxops/2018-03-21-linux-openssl-usage.md

 # ls
 server.key

-# openssl req -new -key server.key -out server.csr                  //申城CSR签名请求
+# openssl req -new -key server.key  -out server.csr                //生成CSR签名请求
-Enter pass phrase for server.key: unable to load Private Key 139621627549600:error:06065064:digital envelope routines:EVP_DecryptFinal_ex:bad decrypt:evp_enc.c:592:
-139621627549600:error:0906A065:PEM routines:PEM_do_header:bad decrypt:pem_lib.c:488:
-[root@localhost test-src]# openssl req -new -key server.key  -out server.csr
 Enter pass phrase for server.key:
 You are about to be asked to enter information that will be incorporated into your certificate request.